-Highlighting the box under the Sensitivity heading allows you to adjust the DVR's sensitivity to video blind for Black and White independently from 0 and 1 (least sensitive) to 10 (most sensitive).
+Highlighting the box under the Sensitivity heading allows you to adjust the DVR's sensitivity to video blind from 1 (least sensitive) to 10 (most sensitive).

 NOTE: Video blind might NOT be detected for a camera with a very noisy image especially when set for low sensitivity values.